 If everything looks good and Time Machine is still getting the same error, then you can try the solutions given below.

 Although Time Machine deletes old backups regularly, there are times when the deletion cannot catch up with the rate of backing up.
 To make sure you have enough storage for your backups, clean up your drive using a Mac cleaner.
-This tool deletes all unnecessary files so you have enough space for your Time Machine backups.
+This tool removes all unnecessary files, freeing up enough space for your Time Machine backups.

 This is a hidden directory that you should try deleting if you’re encountering issues like this.
 You can use the Terminal to delete this directory as long as you have sudo or root permissions.

 - Open Terminal from the Utilities folder or by searching for it via Spotlight.

 - Type in the following command: sudo rm -r /Volumes/com.apple.TimeMachine.localsnapshots